digiltd/oh-rtd-test/DSMR-binding.md

 Since the main electricity meter is always at channel 0, configuration of this meter is not necessary (and not supported).

 ### Differences between DSMR versions
-The serial port settings for DSMR v4 and up (115200 8n1) differ from v2.1, v2.2 and v3.0 (9600 7e1).
-The DSMR binding will automatically use the applicable serial port settings based on the configured DSMR version.
-No data will be received if the wrong version (< 4.0 or >= 4.0) is chosen.
+The serial port settings for DSMR v4 and up (115200 8n1) differ from NTA8130, v2.1, v2.2 and v3.0 (9600 7e1).
+The DSMR binding will automatically detect the applicable serial port settings.

-If the communication is succesful, the most elimentary electricity values will work even when the wrong version is configured.
-Configuring the wrong version may result in not having all values available in openHAB and the log may indicate problems.

 ### Logging
 Use the following setting in logback.xml to increase verbosity of the logging